-The problem with this approach is it put me in a reactive position as their coach (meaning, I followed their lead, responding to what they decided to coach on), rather than a proactive position, where I could my client in bigger ways, helping them to accelerate their progress.
+The problem with this approach is it put me in a reactive position as their coach (meaning, I followed their lead, responding to what they decided to coach on), rather than a proactive position, where I could coach my client and really help them accelerate their progress.

-And, to top it off, I felt I was hiding out, not speaking my truth and holding back from giving my clients more of what they needed to thrive and excel.
+To make it worse, I felt I was hiding out, not speaking my truth and holding back from giving my clients what they needed to thrive and excel.

-If you’re a coach trained in the “old school” method, or you’re new to coaching and you haven’t quite found your footing yet, this new paradigm of blending information with coaching can feel uncomfortable at first.
+If you’re a coach trained in the “old school” method, or you’re new to coaching and you haven’t quite found your footing yet, this new paradigm of blending content with coaching is very exciting.

-Which is why you need to know how much content to include in your coaching sessions, and even more importantly, WHAT content your clients are most likely to pay you to deliver.
-Here are 3 easy steps you want to take to help get you started.
+The key is for you to know how much content to include in your coaching sessions, and even more importantly, WHAT content your clients are most likely to pay you to deliver.
+Here are 3 easy steps to help get you started.

 While the philosophy that the client leads the agenda may have worked years ago, in today’s economy, clients expect YOU as their coach to share knowledge that will help them quickly accelerate their results.

 Here’s how: Plan on delivering a small portion of content in most of your coaching calls.
 One exercise or checklist is plenty per session.
 This way, you still have time in your coaching session to coach your client on how the content applies directly to them.

 Time-saving Tip: This is your opportunity to pull out and re-purpose your checklists, templates, scripts or how-to lists.
 You likely have a ton of content just lying around that you can re-purpose in this way.

 "What will save my clients time and make it easier for them to get into action?"